galaxybomb23/ECE-461-Phase-2/README.md

 - Follow the project’s coding style and best practices.
 - Cite any code snippets or tools reused from third-party sources, including links to the original posts (e.g., Stack Overflow).

-## License
-This project is licensed under the MIT License.
-For more details, see the [LICENSE](https://github.com/Miller11k/ECE-461/blob/main/src/metrics/license.ts) file in the repository.

 ## Contact
 If you have any questions, suggestions, or need further information, feel free to reach out: